CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/web-vm/run_cmaq_c6a.2xlarge.md

 ```

 Compared to the timing for running on 32 processors, which took 444.34 seconds, this is a factor of 7.67 or close to perfect scalability of adding 8x as many cores.

-### Find the InstanceID using the following command on your local machine.

-`aws ec2 describe-instances --region=us-east-1 | grep InstanceId`

-Output

-i-xxxx

-### Stop the instance (skip this as it doesn't work for spot instances"

-`aws ec2 stop-instances --region=us-east-1 --instance-ids i-xxxx`

-Get the following error message.

-aws ec2 stop-instances --region=us-east-1 --instance-ids i-041a702cc9f7f7b5d

-An error occurred (UnsupportedOperation) when calling the StopInstances operation: You can't stop the Spot Instance 'i-041a702cc9f7f7b5d' because it is associated with a one-time Spot Instance request.
-You can only stop Spot Instances associated with persistent Spot Instance requests.

-Note sure how to do a persistent spot instance request .
-### Terminate Instance

-`aws ec2 terminate-instances --region=us-east-1 --instance-ids i-xxxx`

-### Verify that the instance is being shut down.

-`aws ec2 describe-instances --region=us-east-1`